-Best Valentine's Day Tech Gifts for Under $50
+Best Holiday Tech Gifts for Under $50

 Chromecast

-If your Valentine is dying to stream stuff from their phone to the TV because they don't have a set top box or streaming box, then let Chromecast fill the void.
-Apple TV is unreal, but will more than double your $50 budget, and Chromecast is the next best thing.
+If your holiday tech enthusiast is dying to stream stuff from their phone to the TV because they don't have a set top box or streaming box, then let Chromecast fill the void.
+Apple TV is unreal, but will more than double your $50 budget, and Chromecast is the next best thing at around $35.

-If your Valentine is on Android, they'll be able to mirror their phone or tablet's screen as well.
+If the recipient is on Android, they'll be able to mirror their phone or tablet's screen as well.

 Chromecast is perfect for the streaming junkie in your life or the person who just wants Netflix on a screen larger than 4.7 inches.